Home Fleet: Post-Second World War

 The Commander-in-Chief, Home Fleet, gained an additional NATO responsibility as Commander-in-Chief, Eastern Atlantic (CINCEASTLANT), as part of Allied Command Atlantic, when the NATO military command structure was established in 1953.
 CINCEASTLANT was set up at the Northwood Headquarters in northwest London.
 The Commander-in-Chief Home Fleet still flew his flag however in Tyne at Portsmouth.
 During Exercise Mainbrace in 1952, NATO naval forces came together for the first time to practice the defence of northern Europe, Denmark and Norway.
 The resulting McMahon Act difficulties caused by potential British control of the United States Navy's attack carriers armed with nuclear weapons led to the creation of a separate Striking Fleet Atlantic, directly responsible to the commander of the U.S. Navy's Atlantic Fleet, in his NATO position as SACLANT, by the end of 1952.
 The submarine tender Maidstone was the fleet's flagship in 1956.

 In the spring of 1960, C-in-C Home Fleet moved permanently ashore to Northwood, while Flag Officer, Flotillas, Home, retained effective control at sea as the C-in-C's deputy.
 Cecil Hampshire writes that the ships with the fleet in 1960 included the flagship Tyne, a destroyer depot ship which by then was more than 20 years old; carriers Victorious and HMS Albion; fast minelayer Apollo; seventeen destroyers and frigates; and sixteen submarines.
 Another aircraft carrier, cruisers Lion and Blake; the first four guided missile destroyers, and other ships were under construction.

 In February 1963 all remaining frigate and destroyer squadrons in the Home, Mediterranean and Far East Fleets were merged into new Escort Squadrons.
 In April 1963, the naval unit at the Northwood Headquarters, in northwest London, was commissioned as HMS Warrior under the command of the then Captain of the Fleet.

+From 1966 to 1967, then-Rear Admiral Sir Michael Pollock was listed as Flag Officer Second in Command, Home Fleet.

 In December 1966, all remaining squadrons in the Home Fleet were disbanded.
-In 1967 the Home Fleet was amalgamated with the Mediterranean Fleet.
-With its area of responsibility greatly increased, the amalgamated formation was redesignated the Western Fleet.
+In 1967 the Home Fleet was amalgamated with the Mediterranean Fleet and redesignated the Western Fleet.